-This handbook is another resource for those that will be assisting students and families complete the FAFSA.
-It includes information specifically on completing the FAFSA, as well as information on federal student aid more generally.
+This handbook is another resource for those that will be assisting students and families in completing the FAFSA.
+It includes both information specifically on completing the FAFSA as well as information on federal student aid more generally.

 Mapping Your Future: FAFSA Training for Service Providers